Here are our Top Ten Indian Ocean Facts for Kids with lots of useful info for school projects, general knowledge and for your travels, of course!

 The man-made Suez Canal connects to the Red Sea with the Mediterranean Sea.
 An extension of this artificial waterway was inaugurated in 2015 as you can see on the map below.

 8. Indian Ocean Seaports: Among the major seaports of the Indian Ocean, remember these major ports:

 Did you know?
 The Northern Indian Ocean also is the most important transport route for oil as it connects the oil-rich countries of the Middle East Each with Asia.

 Every day tankers are carrying a cargo of 17 million barrels of crude oil from the Persian Gulf on its waters.
 40% of the world's offshore oil production comes from the Indian Ocean, mainly from oilfields of Indonesia and the Persian Gulf.

 9. Indian Ocean Facts: Some big coastal cities situated along the Indian Ocean are:

-10. Indian Ocean Sealife: The Indian Ocean provides home to many endangered sea species such as turtles, seals and dugongs (also called sea cows).
+10. Indian Ocean Sealife: The Indian Ocean provides home to many endangered sea species such as turtles, seals and dugongs, that also called sea cows.

 Picture Credits for Indian Ocean Facts Page: own images and Shutterstock.com